 On the other hand, traditional aguachile is made with shrimp only, but nowadays, it can also be prepared with octopus, scallops, or even fish.

-It is usually served as a sharing plate in the middle of the table and almost always accompanied with cold beers.
+It is usually served as a sharing plate in the middle of the table and almost always accompanied by cold beers.

-Unlike ceviche, aguachile is only left to marinate with lime juice for about 10 minutes, so the protein must be fresh, that is, that it has not been frozen.
+Unlike ceviche, aguachile is only left to marinate with lime juice for about 10 minutes, so the protein must be fresh so that it has not been frozen.

-Classic aguachile is served with onion and cucumber strips; in some places, it is accompanied with chili slices.
+Classic aguachile is served with onion and cucumber strips; in some places, it is accompanied by chili slices.

-Also, ground or crushed chili peppers are added with the intention of making it hotter.
+Also, ground or crushed chili peppers are added to make it hotter.
 So I guess you can say that aguachile is a Mexican dish while ceviche is Latin American.